kwabenasapong/openpldoc/manual/source/ios-remote.rst

 ^^^^^^

 If you want to search for an item that is not currently in your service, press on the *Search* tab at the bottom of the screen.
-Type your search term in the search box at the top of the tab, and then select which type of item you want to search for.
+Type your search term in the search box at the top of the screen, and then select which type of item you want to search for.

 .. image:: pics/ios-search-screen.png
    :width: 25%